rlouf/blog/content/post/ppl_integrator_api.md

 draft: false
 ---

+*Update (20/12/2020): MCX’s inference core is being moved to [BlackJAX](https://github.com/blackjax-devs/blackjax), a joint project with the Numpyro and PyMC devs.*

 I have been working on a probabilistic programming library, [MCX](https://github.com/rlouf/mcx) (don't use it yet, most of the inference engine is in API prototype stage) for the past few weeks.
 The library is based